Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Results

 \subsubsection{Difference between 1-N AHP and AHP}

-Despite the different visualization approaches, there were no major differences for the vulnerability of 1-N AHP with AHP.
-This can be explained by the probabilistic layers of acute and chronic error, and the fact that the factors other than acute and chronic are strongly correlated with the AHP variables.
+Despite the different visualization approaches, there were no major visual differences for the vulnerability scores of 1-N AHP with AHP.
+Given that the distributions within the first and fifth quintile are non-normal, we performed the non-parametric Mann-Whitney U test, and for the other three quintiles, we ran the paired t-test.
+For all the tests comparing AHP and 1-N AHP (Average and Worst case) within each quintile (except for quintile 3, where p=0.8955 for AHP and 1-N AHP Average case, and p=0.3911 for AHP and 1-N AHP Worst case) p-values were less than 0.001, suggesting that there was a significant difference between the AHP and 1-N AHP layers.
+The lack of statistical difference in quintile 3 can be explained by the probabilistic layers of acute and chronic error, and the fact that the factors other than acute and chronic are strongly correlated with the AHP variables.